conan-io/docs/reference/commands.rst

 	$ conan upload [--package PACKAGE] [--remote REMOTE] [--all] [--force]

 Uploads packages from your local to remote storage.
 If you use the ``--force`` variable, it wiil not check the package date.
-It will overridde the remote with the local package.
+It will override the remote with the local package.

 **Examples**: